RachitSharma268/sigma-demo/README.md

 # sigma-demo
-This is a demo class for Git &amp; Git Hub
+This is a demo class for Git &amp; Git Hub.